earthgecko/skyline/docs/ionosphere.rst

 limit their layers values to within acceptable bounds of the range within the features profile.
-The operator should not try and use a single layer to try and describe the entire range they "think" the metric can go to, a layer is meant to match with a features profile, not a metric.
+The operator should not try and use a single layer to try and describe the entire range they "think" the metric can go to, a layer is meant to match with a features profile, not a metric, however see the Matching approximately close section immediate below.
 If this methodology is followed, layers and features profiles "retire" around the same time as metrics change over time, an old features profile that no longer describes the current active motion state will no longer ever be matched, neither should its layers.
 One of